 Plantar fasciitis is a painful condition of the foot causing heel pain.
 Exercises to stretch the plantar fascia should form part of a treatment and rehabilitation program especially stretches for the plantar fascia or arch of the foot.

-Ultimately getting rid of plantar fasciitis long term means stretching the plantar fascia out so it does not put additional strain on the insertion to the heel.
+Ultimately getting rid of plantar fasciitis long term means stretching the plantar fascia so it does not put additional strain on the insertion to the heel.
 Below we outline a few simple exercises which should be done pain free and in conjunction with other treatment options including massage.

 Stretching the plantar fascia